When creating content, you may need to insert custom symbols and characters into your posts.

 (Convert HTML entities to special characters button)

-Add HTML entities while you work in the Text editor …
+Add HTML entities while you work inside the Text editor mode …

-Note: For even more emoticons, try installing a plugin like WP Emoji One.
-This plugin lets you add 1,000+ emojis to your pages and posts …
+If you need more emoticons, you could install a plugin like WP Emoji One.
+This plugin lets you add more than 1,100 emoticons to your content …

 (WP Emoji One plugin)

-One more thing you can insert with the HTML Entities Button plugin are links to your most recent posts …
+One more thing you can add with the HTML Entities Button plugin are links to your recent posts …

 After the release of version 4.3, WordPress removed the “Formatting” section from its Writing Settings.
-This plugin does the same thing as deselecting the “convert to smilies” option that was available in those settings.
+This plugin does the same thing as unchecking the “convert to smilies” option that was available via the settings.

-Click on the links below for more resources and information about using custom characters and symbols:
+Click on the links below for more resources about special characters and symbols:

 Congratulations!
-Now you know how to insert special characters and symbols into your pages and posts.
+Now you know how to insert HTML characters and symbols into your posts and pages.